00F100/php2phar/README.md

 ## Options

 ```
        -d,  --dir-source     Directory of the source code to be sent to the phar file
        -i,  --index-file     File "index.php" to start new instance of your code
        -o,  --output-file    File ".phar" to save your code
+       -u,  --self-update    Upgrade to the latest version
        -v,  --version        Return the installed version of this package
        -h,  --help           Show this help
  ```